uselesstechjunks/leetcode/docs/source/math/calc3/multi.rst

 .. image:: ../../img/2.png
   :width: 400

-Total Derivative as a linear approximation
+Total Derivative as a linear approximation in general
 ==========================================================
 We define the total derivative as a linear approximation of the function at close proximity of :math:`\mathbf{x}`.